 2010 Mobility, Access and Pricing Study

-Our 2010 Mobility, Access and Pricing Study (PDF) aim was to assess whether implementing a congestion pricing program in San Francisco makes sense.
+The aim of our 2010 Mobility, Access and Pricing Study (PDF) was to assess whether implementing a congestion pricing program in San Francisco makes sense.
 Through the study's technical feasibility assessment and a public input process, the Transportation Authority determined that feasible congestion pricing options exist and would deliver significant benefits to the city.

-Our analyses have found that a feasible "right-sized" program can be designed for San Francisco that enhances mobility and access to the downtown while maintaining economic vitality.
+Our analysis found that a feasible program can be designed for San Francisco that reduces congestion and speeds up transit while improving air quality and pedestrian safety.

 As the Transportation Authority takes a fresh look at the idea of congestion pricing, we will engage the public to gather ideas from community stakeholders and better understand the issues we should consider in our study.
 Please sign up for email updates on this page to get information on future outreach and engagement activities.